roguedatascience/art_film_color_decomposition/README.md

 Then of course: how does Botero compare to other painters?

-To answer these questions, I developed an algorithm that extracts and consistently graphs the the main colors from a group of images.
+To answer these questions, I developed an algorithm that extracts (usins k-means clustering at its core) and consistently graphs the the main colors from a group of images.
 These images can be, for example, the life work of a painter, like Botero.
 They can also be the trailer of movie or the opening credits of a TV show (for these, the videos were sampled for still images).

 Here are some examples: